sv222/cloud-engineer-interview-questions/README.md

 Amazon Kinesis Data Streams is a real-time data streaming service that allows you to ingest and process streaming data from a variety of sources, such as web applications, sensors, and social media feeds.
 Kinesis Data Streams provides a durable and scalable platform for processing streaming data in real time.

-Amazon Kinesis Data Analytics is a fully managed service that makes it easy to process and analyze streaming data.
-Kinesis Data Analytics provides a number of SQL- and Java-based APIs that can be used to process and analyze streaming data.
+Amazon Kinesis Data Analytics was a fully managed service for processing and analyzing streaming data with SQL and Java (Apache Flink).
+AWS ended support for the SQL variant on January 27, 2026; the current service is Amazon Managed Service for Apache Flink.

 ### What is AWS Snowmobile, and when is it used?